 Who is NCQA?

 NCQA began our mission in 1990 with Robert Wood Johnson Foundation support.
 At the time, employers wondered why rising health costs did not make employees healthier.
 The growth of managed care also created concern that capitated payments could cause insurers to skimp on care.

 We began to address these concerns with quality measures, the Healthcare Effectiveness Data and Information Set (HEDIS).
 The idea that we could measure quality was highly controversial then.
 Now, our quality measures are the most widely used and respected in the country.
 They are also a cornerstone of the broad and rapidly advancing movement to pay for value instead of volume.

+NCQA’s quality measures rate how well health plans and clinicians do at getting the right care to the right person at the right time.
 Our quality measures are the foundation of NCQA’s Health Plan Accreditation program.
 We use measures to rate a health plans’ clinical quality.
 We also rate the quality of patient experience, and review actual case files to rate how well plans enforce appeal rights, privacy protections and other critical consumer safeguards.
 We publicly report the results on our website to help people make informed decisions and hold plans accountable.